High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Differential-algebraic nature of the semi-discretised system

 \subsection{Identification of the constraints}

 The discretised surface variables $Y_{\surface,\indexspecies}$ and $T_\surface$ only appear in equations \cref{eq:contraintes:energy,eq:contraintes:species}, however no time derivative appear.
 Such variables are called algebraic and will ``instantly'' adapt to the variations of the other variables in the cells adjacent to the surface, i.e. they are not directly affected by their time histories.
+Note that this characteristic is linked to the assumption that no accumulation of energy or mass takes place at the interface, hence the latter has no inertia and its associated variables must always be such that the interface conditions are met.